unnsse/unnsse.io/content/posts/typelevel_weather_10032024.md

   // More test cases covered can be found in Github repo source listing (see below) }
 ```
+## 4.2 Running tests using sbt

 Now, when  invoking with `sbt test`, seeing the tests passing was very gratifying (after jumping through a bunch of rabbit
-holes, not only for the acceptance criteria but dealing with the edge/corner cases that can arise) as this was my first foray
+holes, not only for the acceptance criteria, but dealing with the edge/corner cases that arose) as this was my first foray
-using the Typelevel stack for working prototype:
+using the Typelevel stack for creating a working prototype:

 ```bash
 23:58:15.779 [io-compute-7] INFO  weather.WeatherServer - Processed weather response: WeatherResponse(Mostly Clear,moderate)